 Some owners mistakenly believe that shaving their dog during hot weather will help them be more comfortable.
 However, double-coated dogs require their coat to regulate body temperature, protect them from weather, and to act as a natural barrier against harmful UV rays.

-Also, some allergy sufferes believe shaving your dog will reduce allergic reactions.
+Also, some allergy sufferers believe shaving your dog will reduce allergic reactions.
 Also not true.
 Allergies are triggered from pet dander, which are particles of skin that shed all year.
 In fact, shaving them will make it worse, as you expose their skin even further.

 Do Labs Have Hair or Fur?